ChandlerG/macra/README.md

 # macra

-Just messing around with create react app, feel free to poke around, these cats are pretty cu`e.
+Just messing around with create react app, feel free to poke around, these cats are pretty cute.

 `npm run start` to run locally